OpenConext/Monitor-bundle/README.md

 ```

 The rest of the service configuration is up to your own needs.
 You can inject arguments, factory calls and other service features as need be.

+## Release strategy
+Please read: https://github.com/OpenConext/Stepup-Deploy/wiki/Release-Management fro more information on the release strategy used in Stepup projects.